 Wondering what to wear to winery tours and tastings?

+Dress in layers.
+Whatever the season, you want to be comfortable all day.
 Even in summer, those wine caves can be downright chilly.
-You may be glad you brought a jacket or sweater.
+You may be glad you brought a jacket or cardigan.